viktorsmari/viktorsmari.github.io/_posts/2020-06-22-build-ardour6-on-ubuntu20.md

 This is how you build Ardour 6 on Ubuntu 20.

-If you simply want to instally it, you can download it and pay as little as 1$ directly on the [Ardour website](https://community.ardour.org/download){:target="_blank"}
+If you simply want to install it, you can download it and pay as little as 1$ directly on the [Ardour website](https://community.ardour.org/download){:target="_blank"}